TarzanTheMan/Personal/Voice Authentication Project/README.md

 **speakers.csv** : list of speakers associated with each audio clip </br>
 **Paper.pdf** : the final paper for this project

-*The second phase has not been completed due to time constraints within the COB.
-Continued research is ongoing.
+*<sup>+</sup>The second phase has not been completed due to time constraints within the COB.
+Continued research is ongoing.*